Teofisto Guingona Jr.: Vice presidency (2001–2004)

-Following the Second EDSA Revolution in January 2001 that overthrew President Joseph Estrada.
-Guingona was nominated as vice president of the Philippines by Arroyo, who succeeded Estrada to the presidency, on February 7.
+Following the Second EDSA Revolution in January 2001 that overthrew President Joseph Estrada, Guingona was nominated as vice president of the Philippines by Arroyo, who succeeded Estrada to the presidency, on February 7.
 His nomination was affirmed by Congress.
 Guingona is the only vice president who was not elected to the position.
 He is also the oldest person to have held the position, being appointed at the age of 72.
 He also concurrently served as secretary of foreign affairs.

 During his time as vice president, he was often at odds with Arroyo, particularly over foreign policy.
 He resigned as secretary of foreign affairs on July 2, 2002.
 He also resigned from Lakas-NUCD on October 3, 2003.
-In the 2004 Philippine elections, Guingona did not seek a full term election and was succeeded by Noli de Castro.
+In the 2004 Philippine elections, Guingona did not seek a full term.
 In that election, he supported the presidential and vice-presidential bids of opposition candidates Fernando Poe Jr. and Senator Loren Legarda, respectively.
+His vice presidential term ended on June 30, 2004, and he was succeeded by Senator Noli de Castro, who was Arroyo's running mate.